CIDRAM/CIDRAM/_docs/readme.nl.md

 #### 4.3 TWEE-FACTOR AUTHENTICATIE

-It's possible to make the front-end more secure by enabling two-factor authentication ("2FA").
-When logging into a 2FA-enabled account, an email is sent to the email address associated with that account.
-This email contains a "2FA code", which the user must then enter, in addition to the username and password, in order to be able to log in using that account.
-This means that obtaining an account password would not be enough for any hacker or potential attacker to be able to log into that account, as they would also need to already have access to the email address associated with that account in order to be able to receive and utilise the 2FA code associated with the session, thus making the front-end more secure. @Translate@
+Het is mogelijk om de frontend veiliger te maken door twee-factor authenticatie ("2FA") in te schakelen.
+Bij inloggen met een account waarvoor 2FA is ingeschakeld, een e-mail wordt verzonden naar het e-mailadres dat aan dat account is gekoppeld.
+Deze e-mail bevat een "2FA-code", die de gebruiker vervolgens moet invoeren, in aanvulling op de gebruikersnaam en het wachtwoord, om te kunnen inloggen met dat account.
+Dit betekent dat het verkrijgen van een accountwachtwoord niet genoeg is voor een hacker of potentiële aanvaller om zich bij dat account te kunnen aanmelden, omdat ze ook al toegang moeten hebben tot het e-mailadres dat aan dat account is gekoppeld om de 2FA-code die aan de sessie is gekoppeld te kunnen ontvangen en gebruiken, daarmee het frontend veiliger maken.

-Firstly, to enable two-factor authentication, using the front-end updates page, install the PHPMailer component.
-CIDRAM utilises PHPMailer for sending emails.
-It should be noted that although CIDRAM, by itself, is compatible with PHP >= 5.4.0, PHPMailer requires PHP >= 5.5.0, therefore meaning that enabling two-factor authentication for the CIDRAM front-end won't be possible for PHP 5.4 users.
+Ten eerste, om twee-factor authenticatie in te schakelen, gebruikt u de frontend-updates-pagina om de PHPMailer-component te installeren.
+CIDRAM gebruikt PHPMailer voor het verzenden van e-mails.
+Notitie: Hoewel CIDRAM op zichzelf compatibel met >= 5.4.0 is, PHPMailer heeft nodig PHP >= 5.5.0, daarom is twee-factor authenticatie voor de frontend van CIDRAM niet mogelijk voor PHP 5.4-gebruikers.

-After you've installed PHPMailer, you'll need to populate the configuration directives for PHPMailer via the CIDRAM configuration page or configuration file.
-More information about these configuration directives is included in the configuration section of this document.
-After you've populated the PHPMailer configuration directives, set `Enable2FA` to `true`.
-Two-factor authentication should now be enabled.
+Nadat u PHPMailer heeft geïnstalleerd, moet u de configuratie-richtlijnen voor PHPMailer invullen via de configuratiepagina of het configuratiebestand van CIDRAM.
+Meer informatie over deze configuratie-richtlijnen is opgenomen in de configuratiesectie van dit document.
+Nadat u de PHPMailer-configuratie-richtlijnen hebt ingevuld, stelt u `Enable2FA` in op `true`.
+Twee-factor authenticatie moet nu worden ingeschakeld.

 Next, you'll need to associate an email address with an account, so that CIDRAM knows where to send 2FA codes when logging in with that account.
 To do this, use the email address as the username for the account (like `foo@bar.tld`), or include the email address as part of the username in the same way that you would when sending an email normally (like `Foo Bar <foo@bar.tld>`).

 Note: Protecting your vault against unauthorised access (e.g., by hardening your server's security and public access permissions), is particularly important here, due to that unauthorised access to your configuration file (which is stored in your vault), could risk exposing your outbound SMTP settings (including SMTP username and password).
-You should ensure that your vault is properly secured before enablng two-factor authentication.
+You should ensure that your vault is properly secured before enabling two-factor authentication.
 If you're unable to do this, then at least, you should create a new email account, dedicated for this purpose, as such to reduce the risks associated with exposed SMTP settings.

 ---